percona/k8spsmdb-docs/docs/gke.md

         deployment.apps/percona-server-mongodb-operator serverside-applied
         ```

-2. The operator has been started, and you can deploy MongoDB cluster:
+2. The operator has been started, and you can deploy your MongoDB cluster:

     ```bash
     $ kubectl apply -f https://raw.githubusercontent.com/percona/percona-server-mongodb-operator/v{{ release }}/deploy/cr.yaml